Chapter 02 Nairobi, Kenya 2012 – 2017 One Degree Solar

 After-sales service is the unsolved problem of African hardware.
 I built the software layer for it in 2012.

-One of the reasons customers who had tried solar before had been burned wasn't the hardware — it was the absence of any after-sales service infrastructure.
-If your product broke, you had no way to reach the supplier.
+A big reason customers who had tried solar before had been burned wasn't the hardware.
+It was the absence of any after-sales infrastructure.
+Product breaks, you can't reach the supplier.
 Warranties were paper-based.
 Complaints went into a void.

-In 2012, I wrote a full RFP with customer storyboards and circulated it to dozens of mobile technology firms across Africa, India, and the US.
-We negotiated a partnership with Echo Mobile, a Kenya-based mobile platform, under which they built the features we'd conceptualized at no upfront cost in exchange for a one-year exclusivity window on the product.
+In 2012 I wrote a full RFP with customer storyboards and circulated it to dozens of mobile technology firms across Africa, India, and the US.
+We landed a partnership with Echo Mobile, a Kenya-based platform, who built the features at no upfront cost in exchange for a one-year exclusivity window.

-The features: a paperless digital warranty that validated serial numbers against a master list, automated seasonal maintenance reminders sent by SMS, customer satisfaction surveys, customer segmentation, and referral incentive programs.
-In 2012, none of this was standard in emerging-market hardware.
-The program was recognized by WorldWatch Institute, ICT Works, and Echo Mobile as a pioneering model for after-sales service and inventory management.
+What we built: a paperless digital warranty that validated serial numbers against a master list, automated seasonal maintenance reminders by SMS, customer satisfaction surveys, customer segmentation, and a referral incentive program.
+None of this was standard in emerging-market hardware in 2012.
+WorldWatch Institute, ICT Works, and Echo Mobile all recognized it as a pioneering model.

-The operational impact was specific: we could tell when a product was failing before a customer complained.
-We could convert satisfied customers into referrers automatically.
-We could track inventory reliably across a 45-person distributed team.
-It was the kind of infrastructure that turns hardware into a service business.
+What it did operationally: we could tell when a product was failing before a customer complained.
+We could turn satisfied customers into referrers automatically.
+We could track inventory across a 45-person distributed team.
+It turned hardware into a service business.

 The Liberia health-clinic observation came full circle.

-One of the product extensions I'm most quietly proud of is Headlamps for Health — a purpose-built concept for community health workers making home visits after dark.
-Last Mile Health (since recognized as a data.org innovation challenge awardee) used the devices to enable tuberculosis patient visits and improve care quality in rural Liberia, in the same country where I'd first noticed the clinic-electricity problem six years earlier.
+One product extension I'm quietly proud of is Headlamps for Health.
+We built it for community health workers making home visits after dark.
+Last Mile Health (later a data.org innovation challenge awardee) used them for tuberculosis patient visits in rural Liberia, in the same country where I'd first noticed the clinic-electricity problem six years earlier.

-The loop closed: Liberia observation → USAID Powering Health → BrightBox design → Headlamps for Health → Liberian CHWs using the product I'd built to address the problem I'd first seen working beside them.
+That loop closed.
+Liberia observation, USAID Powering Health, BrightBox design, Headlamps for Health, Liberian CHWs using the product I'd built to address the problem I'd first seen working beside them.

 Al Jazeera filmed us in the Rift Valley.

-In 2013, Al Jazeera's earthrise came to Kenya to film an episode called "Solar Revolution."
-The first six minutes and forty seconds are One Degree Solar — Rift Valley villages, kiosks running on BrightBox, our team in Nairobi, and the broader story of cost-curve-driven electrification in Africa.
+In 2013, Al Jazeera's earthrise came to Kenya and filmed an episode called "Solar Revolution."
+The first six minutes and forty seconds are One Degree Solar.
+Rift Valley villages, kiosks running on BrightBox, our team in Nairobi, and the wider story of cost-curve electrification in Africa.

 Al Jazeera earthrise · "Solar Revolution" · Filmed in Kenya's Rift Valley, 2013

-Distribution is the hardest problem, not the product.
+Distribution was the hardest problem, not the product.
 We could build a great solar kit.
-Getting it into 25,000 hands required Coca-Cola's logistics, Kiva's financing, Living Goods' field network, and hundreds of resellers.
+Getting it into 25,000 hands required Coca-Cola's logistics, Kiva's financing, Living Goods' field network, and hundreds of resellers across multiple countries.
 The hardware was the easier half.

-Full P&L teaches what nothing else can.
-Nothing prepared me for the daily weight of making payroll, managing supply chain risk, pricing capital, and being the person everyone looks to when something breaks.
-That experience shaped every role that came after.
+And carrying a full P&L teaches things no other role does.
+There's a daily weight to making payroll, managing supply chain risk, pricing capital, and being the person everyone looks to when something breaks.
+I haven't done a role since where I didn't draw on that.

 Why I left

-Operations across East Africa, investors in France, manufacturing in China — the company structure required constant international travel.
-Then, in 2016, my son was born at 25 weeks.
+The company structure meant constant international travel.
+Operations across East Africa, investors in France, manufacturing in China.
+Then in 2016 my oldest son was born at 25 weeks.
 Four months in the NICU.
-The kind of experience that reorders priorities completely.
-I started thinking about what healthcare innovation closer to home could look like — work I could do from the United States, near family, with a problem space that hit much closer than I'd realized.
+That reorders your priorities.
+I started thinking about what healthcare innovation closer to home could look like.
+Work I could do from the US, near family, on a problem space that had just become much more personal than I'd realized.

-That re-framing pointed toward medical 3D printing, and toward a company I'd been quietly watching for two years.
+That pointed me toward medical 3D printing and a company I'd been quietly watching for two years.
 I left One Degree Solar in early 2017.

 Ask me about My last trip to Africa, two weeks traveling with Akon and very nearly selling the company to him and a Malian billionaire.